nagarajbhat/academic-kickstart/content/home/slider.md

 # Slide interval.
 # Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).
-interval = 5000
+interval = 4500

 # Slide height (optional).
 # E.g. `500px` for 500 pixels or `calc(100vh - 70px)` for full screen.
-height = ""
+height = "310px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.

 [[item]]
-  title = "Hi, I am Nagaraj Bhat!" content = "I write about Data science, coding, and sometimes other stuff" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Hi, I am Nagaraj Bhat!" content = "I tell stories from Data and write poetry without one!" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
-  overlay_color = "#666"  # An HTML color value.
+  #overlay_color = "#666"  # An HTML color value.
-  overlay_img = "headers/bubbles-wide.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "headers/map-cover2.png"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).